Guided Group Tours for Pre-K–12 Students

 • Discovering Art in Asheville: This tour focuses on looking at artworks through the lens of the elements of art and principles of design, using visual-arts and museum vocabulary.
 Discovering Art in Asheville is used as the foundation for facilitating a group discussion; it also includes the Museum’s Permanent Collection of American art of the 20th and 21st centuries, exploring the connection between art and artists of WNC/Southern Appalachia, Black Mountain College, and the US at large.
 This tour visits the Collection Hall and selected special exhibitions.

-• More Than Math: This tour uses mathematical concepts to explore visual art, identifying similarities and differences in lines, shapes, and patterns.
+• More Than Math: Inspired by our teacher professional development curriculum.
+This tour uses mathematical concepts to explore visual art, identifying similarities and differences in lines, shapes, and patterns.
 This tour visits the Collection Hall and selected special exhibitions.

-• Extended Tour Art Activities (formally studio add on): Extend your tour with a 45-minute hands-on art activity related to the selected tour theme in the Learning and Engagement art studio, led by AAM’s Teaching Artists at no additional charge.
-(K-12 Grades).
+• Extended Tour Art Activity (formally studio add on): Extend your tour with a 45-minute hands-on art activity related to the selected tour theme in the Learning and Engagement studio, led by AAM Staff.
 This is encouraged for groups of 30 or more students.
+Note: Extended Tour Art Activities are not available mid-June through mid-August due to Summer Art Camp.

 College and university student groups: Click here for more information.